-In some ways, online dating is really just relationship shopping or 'relationshopping', a little like the Amazon or eBay of the dating world.
-In addition to this, the amount of choice of potential dates which appear to be available in online dating can make the process somewhat daunting.
-Therefore, it is firstly important to be selective about which dating site or sites you should use.
+In some ways, online dating is really just relationship shopping or relationshopping, a little like the Amazon or eBay of the dating world.
+In addition to this, the amount of choice of potential dates that appear to be available in online dating can make the process somewhat daunting.
+Therefore, it is first important to be selective about which dating site or sites you should use.

 1. Which Website or App to Use

 There are many different dating apps and sites to choose from, and in addition to the mainstream apps and sites, there are also many niche sites.
 While some of these sites may seem slightly strange at first, they can have a very important place for those who belong to specific niche groups.

 It is highly unlikely that you would have the money or even the time to use many dating sites at the same time and therefore it is important to be selective in those you use.
 One common question is always, which is the best site?
 This is obviously a rather difficult question to answer, in as much people have different preferences about the way in which they go about dating.
 One major way in which sites can be categorised is in terms of what might be called see and screen sites, where daters decide on their own choices and sites employing algorithms, which attempt to match people together on relevant characteristics.
 Different types of sites have different effects on a dater’s perceived control and their decision-making satisfaction in dating (Tong, Hancock & Slatcher, 2016).

 2. Profile Pictures